dogweather/forkful/content/en/typescript/html-and-the-web/sending-an-http-request-with-basic-authentication.md

   \ It's\u2026"
 lastmod: '2024-03-13T22:44:59.858642-06:00'
 model: gpt-4-1106-preview
-summary: "In TypeScript, sending an HTTP request with basic authentication means shooting\
-  \ data across the web with a simple username:password combo for access.
-It's\u2026"
+summary: In TypeScript, sending an HTTP request with basic authentication means shooting data across the web with a simple username:password combo for access.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---